How to Go Plastic-Free: Sustainable Packaging Alternatives

 Consider your standard ordering cadence and lead times and compare them to paper.
 Depending on the required storage space, you may need to order more frequently at lower volumes.

-STEP 2: Establish Decision-Making Criteria
+Step 2.
+Establish Decision-Making Criteria

 Goal